superm1/amd-debug-tools/README.md

 `pipx` or `python3 -m venv`.

 ### From PyPI
-To install from PyPI, run the following command:
+`amd-debug-tools` is distributed as a python wheel, which is a binary package format for Python.
+To install from PyPI, run the following
+command:

     pipx install amd-debug-tools

 ### From source
-To build from source, it's suggested that you create a wheel and install it.
-This can be done by running the following commands:

-    make
+To build the package from source, you will need to the `python3-build` package natively installed by your distribution package manager.
+Then you can generate and install a wheel by running the following commands:

+    python3 -m build
     pipx install dist/amd-debug-tools-*.whl

+### Ensuring path
+If you have not used a `pipx` environment before, you may need to run the following command to set up the environment:

+    pipx ensurepath

+This will add the `pipx` environment to your path.

 ## amd-s2idle
 `amd-s2idle` is a tool used for analyzing the entry and exit of the s2idle